LIFE STORY

 But it had to be done.

-I suspect that to this day I am still on some kind of Beijing warning list as a result.
+I suspect that to this day I am still on some kind of Beijing black list as a result.

 Ironically, the same media were later to turn anti-China again, as we were to see with the Tiananmen Square massacre myth.